dotink/inKWell-2.0/external/docs/getting_started/requests.md

 Requests in inKWell are encapsulated HTTP requests.
-They are used internally to get information about the request which the user has performed as well as to get request information from other [controllers](./controllers).
+They are used internally to get information about the request which the user has performed as well as to make requests to other [controllers](./controllers).

 ## The Client (User) Request {#client_request}

-The client request is constructed early on in the execution cycle and is passed to the router and in turn provided to actions in the context.
-Remember that for [controllers](./controllers) the context is accessed on the controller itself:
+The client request is constructed early on in the execution cycle and is passed to the router and in turn provided to actions via the router context.
+Remember that for [controllers](./controllers) the router context is accessed on the controller itself:

 ```php
 $request = $this['request'];